TrevorSmale/Notes/LPIC 1_Objectives.md

 * Find files and commands on a Linux system
 * Know the location and propose of important file and directories as defined in the FHS
 * The following is a partial list of the used files, terms and utilities: find, locate,updatedb, whereis, which, type, /etc/updatedb.conf

+# Topic 105: Shells and Shell Scripting

+## 105.1: Shells and Shell Scripting

+* Set environment variables (e.g. PATH) at login or when spawning a new shell.
+* Write Bash functions for frequently used sequences of commands.
+* Maintain skeleton directories for new user accounts.
+* Set command search path with the proper directory.

+## 105.2 Customize or write simple scripts

+* Use standard sh syntax (loops, tests).
+* Use command substitution.
+* Test return values for success or failure or other information provided by a command.
+* Execute chained commands.
+* Perform conditional mailing to the superuser.
+* Correctly select the script interpreter through the shebang (#!) line.
+* Manage the location, ownership, execution and suid-rights of scripts.

+# Topic 106: User Interfaces and Desktops

+## 106.1 Install and configure X11

+* Understanding of the X11 architecture.
+* Basic understanding and knowledge of the X Window configuration file.
+* Overwrite specific aspects of Xorg configuration, such as keyboard layout.
+* Understand the components of desktop environments, such as display managers and window managers.
+* Manage access to the X server and display applications on remote X servers.
+* Awareness of Wayland.

+## 106.2 Graphical Desktops

+* Awareness of major desktop environments
+* Awareness of protocols to access remote desktop sessions

+# 106.3 Accessibility

+* Basic knowledge of visual settings and themes.
+* Basic knowledge of assistive technology.

+# Topic 107: Administrative Tasks

+## 107.1 Manage user and group accounts and related system files

+* Add, modify and remove users and groups.
+* Manage user/group info in password/group databases.
+* Create and manage special purpose and limited accounts.

+## 107.2 Automate system administration tasks by scheduling jobs

+* Manage cron and at jobs.
+* Configure user access to cron and at services.
+* Understand systemd timer units.

+## 107.3 Localisation and internationalisation

+* Configure locale settings and environment variables.
+* Configure timezone settings and environment variables.

+# Topic 108: Essential System Services

+## Topic 108: Essential System Services

+* Set the system date and time.
+* Set the hardware clock to the correct time in UTC.
+* Configure the correct timezone.
+* Basic NTP configuration using ntpd and chrony.
+* Knowledge of using the pool.ntp.org service.
+* Awareness of the ntpq command.

+## 108.2 System logging

+* Basic configuration of rsyslog.
+* Understanding of standard facilities, priorities and actions.
+* Query the systemd journal.
+* Filter systemd journal data by criteria such as date, service or priority
+* Configure persistent systemd journal storage and journal size
+* Delete old systemd journal data
+* Retrieve systemd journal data from a rescue system or file system copy
+* Understand interaction of rsyslog with systemd-journald
+* Configuration of logrotate.
+* Awareness of syslog and syslog-ng.

+# 108.3 Mail Transfer Agent (MTA) basics

+* Create e-mail aliases.
+* Configure e-mail forwarding.
+* Knowledge of commonly available MTA programs (postfix, sendmail, exim) (no configuration)

+# 108.4 Manage printers and printing

+* Basic CUPS configuration (for local and remote printers).
+* Manage user print queues.
+* Troubleshoot general printing problems.
+* Add and remove jobs from configured printer queues.

+# Topic 109: Networking Fundamentals

+## 109.1 Fundamentals of internet protocols

+* Demonstrate an understanding of network masks and CIDR notation.
+* Knowledge of the differences between private and public "dotted quad" IP addresses.
+* Knowledge about common TCP and UDP ports and services (20, 21, 22, 23, 25, 53, 80, 110, 123, 139, 143, 161, 162, 389, 443, 465, 514, 636, 993, 995).
+* Knowledge about the differences and major features of UDP, TCP and ICMP.
+* Knowledge of the major differences between IPv4 and IPv6.
+* Knowledge of the basic features of IPv6.

+## 109.2 Persistent network configuration

+* Understand basic TCP/IP host configuration
+* Configure ethernet and wi-fi network configuration using NetworkManager
+* Awareness of systemd-networkd

+## 109.3 Basic network troubleshooting

+* Manually configure network interfaces, including viewing and changing the configuration of network interfaces using iproute2.
+* Manually configure routing, including viewing and changing routing tables and setting the default route using iproute2.
+* Debug problems associated with the network configuration.
+* Awareness of legacy net-tools commands.

+## 109.4 Configure client side DNS

+* Query remote DNS servers.
+* Configure local name resolution and use remote DNS servers.
+* Modify the order in which name resolution is done.
+* Debug errors related to name resolution.
+* Awareness of systemd-resolved

+# Topic 110: Security

+## 110.1 Perform security administration tasks

+* Audit a system to find files with the suid/sgid bit set.
+* Set or change user passwords and password aging information.
+* Being able to use nmap and netstat to discover open ports on a system.
+* Set up limits on user logins, processes and memory usage.
+* Determine which users have logged in to the system or are currently logged in.
+* Basic sudo configuration and usage.

+## 110.2 Setup host security

+* Awareness of shadow passwords and how they work.
+* Turn off network services not in use.
+* Understand the role of TCP wrappers.

+## 110.3 Securing data with encryption

+* Perform basic OpenSSH 2 client configuration and usage.
+* Understand the role of OpenSSH 2 server host keys.
+* Perform basic GnuPG configuration, usage and revocation.
+* Use GPG to encrypt, decrypt, sign and verify files.
+* Understand SSH port tunnels (including X11 tunnels).